aidan-duggan/ReverseCarcassone/rules.md

 In reverse player order, each player places another one of their pieces in the center of these grids.

 Turn over the remaining tiles in the center.

 #### Play

+Each turn the active player rolls the dice, and may perform the actions rolls.

+They may re-roll the first roll once, choosing which dice to reroll.
+They can pay 1 energy to re-roll one dice.

+#### Actions:

+Energy: Gain one energy
+Rotate Left/Right/180: rotate a tile that is touching a tile with one of your tokens on it.

 #### Winning